getty-zig/getty.so/docs/user-guide/tutorial/interfaces.md

 1.  `Context`, `O`, and `E` are types that implementations of `BoolSerializer` must provide.

-1.  `methods` lists all methods that implementations of `BoolSerializer` must or can provide.
+1.  `methods` lists every method that implementations of `BoolSerializer` must provide or can override.

-    If a required method is not provided by an implementation, it is up to the interface to decide what happens.
-Generally, a compile error is raised or an error is returned.
+    If a method is not provided by an implementation, it is up to the interface to decide what happens.
+Generally, a compile error is raised, an error is returned, or a default implementation is used.

-In Getty, the return value of an interface is a namespace containing two
-declarations: an __interface type__ and an __interface function__.
+The return value of an interface is a namespace (i.e., a `struct` with no fields) containing two declarations: an __interface type__ and an __interface function__.

 ```zig title="Zig code"
 fn BoolSerializer(